 Intensive Outpatient Treatment – This 16 week (minimum) track requires a 9-hour a week commitment and is geared toward teens that need more consistent care.
 Components of Intensive Outpatient Treatment include individual and family counseling sessions, early recovery skills group, relapse prevention group, family education group, parent group participation, AA group, and random weekly urine testing.

 Follow-up care is determined by the teen, therapist, family and Director of Outpatient Counseling Services on a case by case basis.
 Appropriate plans are developed to support a youth’s ongoing transition from being in treatment to successful completing the program and maintaining sobriety.

 Adolescent Counseling Services provides thorough 3-hour assessments on a sliding scale.
 Referrals for substance abuse assessments made by participating school districts are free of charge to the family of the teen being assessed.
 Professional treatment plans and services are provided on an affordable sliding scale.

 We receive assessment and treatment referrals from a wide range of people who interact with youth; including parents, school administrators, law enforcement, and physicians.

-To schedule an assessment or learn more about the Adolescent Substance Abuse Treatment Program, please contact Connie Mayer, Director of Outpatient Counseling Services at 650.424.0852 x104
+To schedule an assessment or learn more about the Adolescent Substance Abuse Treatment Program, please contact the Intake Coordinator at 650.424.0852 x104